vyang14/ORM-ecommerce-back-end-vyang/README.md

 ## Usage

-Add your mySQL password and user into the .env file (if needed), then run command 'npm run start' to start the server.
+Add your mySQL password and user into an .env file (if needed), then run command 'npm run start' to start the server.

 ## Contribution

-Add your mySQL password and user into the .env file (if needed), then run command 'npm run start' to start the server.
+None

 ## Test